onsi/ginkgo/index.md

     ginkgo -nodes=N

+The test runner collates output from the running processes into one coherent real-time stream of information.
+This is done, under the hood, via a client-server model.
+If you encounter issues running tests in parallel this way, you can try:

+    ginkgo -nodes=N -stream=false

-When running in parallel mode the test runner will not present any output until all the nodes have completed running.
+When run with the `-stream=false` flag the test runner simply collates the output from each individual node as it runs and then performs one output dump once all nodes have completed - thus you will *not get any output until all the nodes have completed*.

 If your tests spin up or connect to external processes you'll need to make sure that those connections are safe in a parallel context.
 One way to ensure this would be, for example, to spin up a separate instance of an external resource for each Ginkgo process.
 For example, let's say your tests spin up and hit a local web server.
 You could bring up a different server bound to a different port for each of your parallel processes: